EpicMorgGames/metamod-r-game-tests/README.md

 and we are merged it to one big cleanuped and actualized list.
 Why not?

 Now we are checking mods to compablity with [reHLDS](https://github.com/dreamstalker/rehlds)  and [Metamod-r](https://github.com/theAsmodai/metamod-r):
-* we are cleaned list of avalible games. deleted old won-games. 'cause rehlds works only on steam-version -> metamod-r too, against original metamod.
+* we are cleaned list of available games. deleted old won-games. 'cause rehlds works only on steam-version -> metamod-r too, against original metamod.
 * we are compilled last version metamod-r with our game-list.
 * we are checked all mods with compablity.